unreleased/Authcord-old/readme.md

 # Readme

+Pls note.
+This readme is still under construction. <br/>

 Hi, thank you for downloading and testing out this free dashboard, not much has been implemented except the basics.
 You'll notice there isn't any payments implemented and most-likely there won't be.
 There isn't too much error handling, you'll have to resolve a lot of the issues yourself, just consider this a very basic template.

 You will need some devops/developer ability in order to set this up, i'm sure you could find somebody who is willing to do it for you for cheap, that person is not me.